 We've worked hard to create Covid-secure campuses and manage the risk of coronavirus transmission.

 We're committed to providing a supportive and inclusive environment for you to study in.
-You'll be able to access campus as required and you’ll be taught in smaller groups, ensuring excellent support.
+You'll be able to access campus as required and be taught in smaller groups, ensuring excellent support.

-You'll have the chance to change your preference at set times in the year.
+You can change your preference at set times in the year.

 It's never been more important to have some fun, relax and enjoy a bit of 'normality' in our lives.
 And so:

-For new students and others living in University accommodation, our accommodation team has put a number of social distancing measures in place.
+Our accommodation team has put a number of social distancing measures in place.